solitontech/software-practices-metrics-tool/server/release-to-production/docker-package/setup-guide.md

 4. Make sure you have Git Bash installed; if not, you can download and install it from [git](https://git-scm.com/downloads).

-## Steps to Create Azure Devops Token
+## Steps to Create Azure Devops Auth Token

 1. Sign up to [Azure Devops](https://dev.azure.com/).